The Finer Things (State Champs album): Background and production

 State Champs formed in Albany, New York in 2010.
 The band consist of Derek Discanio on vocals, Tyler Szalkowski and Tony Diaz on guitar, William Goodermote on bass and Evan Ambrosio on drums.
 The band released EP 2010 in August, which was quickly followed up with the Apparently, I'm Nothing EP in January 2011.
 In April 2012, interest in a demo of "Critical" helped the band gain a recording contract, a management company and a booking agency.
 On April 19, it was announced that the band signed to Pure Noise.
 In addition, it was mentioned that group would release another EP during summer, with their debut album expected for later in the year.
 The band subsequently released the Overslept EP in September.

 On April 9, 2013, it was announced the band had started recording their debut album with producer Sam Pura and co-producer and former New Found Glory guitarist Steve Klein at The Panda Studios in Fremont, California in May 2013.
 Exactly a month later, it was announced the band had finished recording.
 All of the songs that were to feature on their debut album were written in Discanio's bedroom.

+Music

 The album has been described as pop punk.
+Derek Discanio said: “It's just a very straight, heartfelt, fun, catchy pop-punk album.
+We really didn't overthink it.
+We had no idea what we were doing, really, and we had no expectations for it.
+We just wanted to present ourselves to the world as the people we were, and I think we did that.”